zxdavb/evohome-async/README.md

 python client.py -u username@gmail.com -p password set-schedules --loc-idx 2 -f schedules.json
 ```

-To avoid exceeding teh vendor's API rate limit, you can cache the access tokens via the `--cache-tokens` switch.
+To avoid exceeding the vendor's API rate limit, you can cache the access tokens via the `--cache-tokens` switch.

 > Beware that the above switch will save your tokens to **.evo-cache.tmp**: this presents a security concern.

 ### Differences from non-async version
 The non-async documentation (from **evohomeclient**) is available at http://evohome-client.readthedocs.org/en/latest/

-Note that this library is not able to expose more functionality than it's non-async cousin, other than asyncio (they both use the same vendor API).
+Note that this library is not able to expose more core functionality than it's non-async cousin, other than asyncio (they both use the same vendor API).

 The difference between the **evohomeasync** and **evohomeclient** libraries have been kept to the minimum, and it is planned for exisiting docs to be useful.
 Thus, it should be relatively easy to port your code over to this async library should you wish.

 Currently, only `evohomeclient2` has been fully tested, and `evohomeclient` (the older API) is a WIP has not been fully tested.

 ### Technical differences
+Some additional functionality has been added (e.g. restore schedules by name, as an alternative to by id).
+Note that since **0.4.0**, some attributes have been renamed, and a few have been deprecated altogether (when required, an informative exception will be thrown).

 In both cases (`evohomeclient2` and `evohomeclient`):
  - uses **aiohttp** instead of **requests**:
  - most instantiation arguments (except for username, password) are now kwargs